orchest/orchest/docs/source/user_guide/environment_variables.rst

 1. Open the *Projects* view in the left menu pane.
 2. Click on the row representing the project of interest to get to its settings.
-3. Towards the top you will find the *Project parameters* section.
+3. Towards the top you will find the *Project environment variables* section.
 4. Set your variables.
-5. Make sure to press the black *Save* button towards the top of your screen.
+5. Make sure to press the blue *Save* button at the bottom of your screen.

 Pipeline environment variables
 ------------------------------